You Might Be An Enabler? Broken Families, Addiction, Mental Illness And Stepping Back…

 Watching someone you love slowly kill themselves and destroy their lives is awful.
 You are helpless but, you aren’t alone.

-Cindy and I have decided to get therapy and try to move beyond the things we cannot change and instead focus on the things we can…
+Cindy and I have decided to get therapy for the twins and try to move beyond the things we cannot change and instead focus on the things we can…